Activision Blizzard's quarterly profit beats on "Call of Duty" strength

-(Reuters) - Activision Blizzard Inc (ATVI.O) topped Wall Street’s quarterly profit expectations on Thursday, driven by sales of its blockbuster videogame, “Call of Duty”, but forecast current-quarter and full-year revenue below estimates.
+Aug 2 (Reuters) - Activision Blizzard Inc topped Wall Street’s quarterly profit expectations on Thursday, driven by sales of its blockbuster videogame, “Call of Duty”, but forecast current-quarter and full-year revenue below estimates.

 The videogame publisher’s net income jumped to $402 million, or 52 cents per share, in the second quarter, from $243 million or 32 cents per share, a year earlier.